 In 1994, I was awarded the first Fellowship in Songwriting and Composition from the North Carolina Arts Council.
 I still perform solo on guitar, mandolin and vocals, and with my wife Beth (flute) and my son Andrew Finn (fiddle) as the Celtic trio, The Magills.
 With numerous album and performance credits, including appearances with Emmy Lou Harris, Janis Ian and Tom Paxton, my original songs have been covered by other artists (Mike Cross, The Smith Sisters, Cucanandy, The Shaw Brothers), and have been featured repeatedly on NPR’s Thistle & Shamrock.

-In the world of graphic arts, my covers for the Swannanoa Gathering’s catalogs have won more than a dozen design awards.
+In the world of graphic arts, my covers for the Swannanoa Gathering’s catalogs have won fifteen design awards.
 I’ve created the cover art for a number of CDs.
 I’ve twice been a finalist for Photoshop World’s Guru Awards, and I’ve served as a consultant on website design for several of my luthier friends.